Relieve Ankle Pain for Good with Arthroscopic Surgery

 Ankle arthroscopy can alleviate pain and swelling, improve mobility, and allow you to enjoy your favorite activities again.

 The Treatment Process

 Throughout every step of your ankle arthroscopy, you are given extensive time and attention so that our team can develop a custom treatment plan that addresses your unique condition.

-During your in-office consultation, Dr. Balloch will use the latest tools to assess your condition and determine whether surgery is right for you.
+During your in-office consultation, Dr. Balloch or Dr. Butto will use the latest tools to assess your condition and determine whether surgery is right for you.
 She will work with your primary care physician to conduct a pre-operative evaluation and ensure you are healthy enough to undergo surgery.

 Ankle arthroscopy is an outpatient procedure that is typically performed in under one hour under minimal anesthesia.
-Dr. Balloch uses arthroscopic tools to perform surgery through several small incisions on the treatment area.
-Through these incisions, she is able to view the surgery site and perform the necessary repairs with minimal alteration to the tissue and decreased risk of complications.
+Drs.
+Balloch and Butto use arthroscopic tools to perform surgery through several small incisions on the treatment area.
+Through these incisions, they are able to view the surgery site and perform the necessary repairs with minimal alteration to the tissue and decreased risk of complications.